Krein signatures of transfer operators for half-space topological insulators: Examples

 \subsection{BdG model for $p\pm\imath p$ superconductor}

 Also tight-binding BdG Hamiltonians are of the form \eqref{eq-genH}.
 In the most simple case, the Hilbert space is $\Hh=\ell^2(\ZM^2)\otimes\CM_\ph^2$, hence having only a particle-hole fiber and no other degree of freedom such as spin or sublattice parameter.
 On this Hilbert space, an $s$-wave superconductor is the easiest, but its edge modes are trivial.
 Hence we consider a $p\pm\imath p$ pair potential of strength $\delta_p\in\RM$.
-If $\mu$ denotes the chemical potential, then the corresponding BdG Hamiltonian is given by \cite{SRFL}
+If $\mu$ denotes the chemical potential, then the corresponding BdG Hamiltonian is given by \cite{SRFL,DDS}

-It can still have a non-trivial magnetic flux $\varphi$.
-This Hamiltonian is relevant for the thermal quantum Hall effect \cite{SRFL}.
-It has the even PHS \eqref{eq-PHS} w.r.t.
+It can still have a non-trivial magnetic flux $\varphi$ and has the even PHS \eqref{eq-PHS} w.r.t. $S_\ph=\binom{0\;\one}{\one\;0}$.
 Hence $T^\mu_1$ and $\widehat{T}^\mu_1$ are of kind $(-1,1,-1)$.
 In Figure~3 is plotted again the spectrum of the transfer operator $T^\mu_1$ for different values of the chemical potential $\mu$.
 Note that there never appears a band of spectrum on the unit circle, but that only these bands touch the unit circle at a few points.
-This reflects that BdG Hamiltonian always have a pseudo-gap at energy $0$.
+This reflects that Hamiltonian always has a pseudo-gap at energy $0$.
 Figure~\ref{fig-PPedge} shows the spectrum of $k_1\in[-\pi,\pi]\mapsto U^\mu(k_1)$ for various values of $\mu$ leading to different phases.